Puget Sound Women's LeaguePuget Sound Women's League

 Members gather throughout the school year for lunch, where we are treated to musical performances by students and learn from campus speakers about some of the activities of a nationally recognized liberal arts institution.
 Following lunch, we conduct a business meeting.

-Mark your calendar for our 2016-2017 meetings in Kilworth Chapel from 11:30 a.m.—1:30 p.m. on the last Wednesday of the month.
+Mark your calendar for our 2017-2018 meetings, typically held in Kilworth Chapel from 11:30 a.m.—1:30 p.m. on the last Wednesday of the month.
 A $7 donation is requested to help cover the expense of lunch.

 *Puget Sound Dining & Conference Services caters our luncheons.
 So that they can plan to provide the appropriate amount of food, luncheon reservations are required a week in advance.
 (Once you join, you'll receive email reminders about meetings that prompt you to RSVP.
 If you're attending as the guest of a member, they will RSVP on your behalf.
 If you're attending on your own, and aren't yet a member, please send us an email.)